ARTICLES

 What is a Hosting Control Panel?

-In today’s digital landscape, website management is an integral component of any successful online endeavour, and a critical tool in this process is the Hosting Control Panel.
+Website management is an integral component of any successful online endeavour, and a critical tool in this process is the Hosting Control Panel.
 But what exactly is a Hosting Control Panel?
-How has it evolved over time, and how does it facilitate website management?
+How has it evolved, and how does it facilitate website management?

 What is a Hosting Control Panel?